Maximillian30/alx-system-engineering-devops/0x01-shell_permissions/README.md

-create a script that switches user to betty
+write a script that prints the effective user name of the current user